What is the purpose of the Made in Millersville Journal?

 I don't have a professional photograph.
 What should I do?

-We can take your professional bio picture in the MiM Office.
+We can take your bio picture in the MiM Office.
 Send us an email to set up an appointment.